Part 74: Riley’s Deal with Billboard Magazine, Don’t Be Like Duane.

 I remember Jan dumping heaps of powdered milk into a glass of water, the powder lumpy, the color gray/white.
 Bright orange blocks of government cheese.
 Perhaps these "foods" weren't meant to be consumed.
 Jan tried to garden at our new apartment complex, I think she even tried growing food there.
 She discovered a patch of land that had a banana tree with tiny bananas, I'd never seen such little bananas.
 It grew near an apartment where a creepy guy named Boris lived.
 His girlfriend was 16 and pregnant, he was in his 30s.
-He was a jeweler, and he had a van like many creepers do.
+He was a jeweler, and he had a creepy van.

 On Homewood, we made friends with a woman named Yvonne, she must've been in her early 20s then, she was tall and lean with full lips and close set eyes.
 She became like family.
 I spent time in her apartment watching reruns of "Get Smart" or "My Favorite Martian."
 I loved brushing Yvonne's long and curly brown hair.